 Prohibits operators of online educational services from selling student data and using such information to target advertising to students or to “amass a profile” on students for a non-educational purpose.

 Requires online service providers to maintain adequate security procedures and to delete student information at the request of a school or district

 *Twenty other states have enacted student data privacy laws, but California is unique in making industry directly responsible for ensuring the privacy of student data.

 The Future of Privacy Forum (FPF) and the Software & Information Industry Association (SIIA) introduced a K-12 school service providers Pledge to safeguard student privacy built around a dozen commitments regarding the collection, maintenance, and use of student personal information.

 The Student Privacy Pledge holds school service providers accountable to:

 Not change privacy policies without notice and choice

 Support parental access to, and correction of errors in, their children’s information

 Be transparent about collection and use of data.

-An initial leadership group of major school service providers signed the Pledge; at least two dozen more have since joined them, and more come in every day.
+An initial leadership group of major school service providers signed the Pledge; hundreds more have since joined them, and more come in every day.
 The group is made up of some of the leading names in education technology, including Amplify, Code.org, DreamBox Learning, Edmodo, Follett, Gaggle, Houghton Mifflin Harcourt, Knewton, Knovation, Lifetouch, Microsoft, MIND Research Institute, myON, and Think Through Math.